 As mentioned above, it’s best to shovel snow throughout the day especially if it’s coming down hard and accumulating.
 The longer you wait the more snow there is to remove.
 If you have a snowblower it’s not so bad but when doing it with a shovel, it be very tiring.

-The health risks of snow shoveling are well established with an increase in the chance of heart attackOpens in a new tab. a particular concern.
+The health risks of snow shoveling are well established with an increase in the chance of heart attack a particular concern.
 Slipping and falling is another issue especially (ironically) after you’ve cleared the snow as the driveway can be slick.

 Winter Home Safety Checklist